seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

   version will be much more closely aligned to C/C++ semantics and could be more easily adapted.
 This version of the codebase isn't it.

-* The changes to LLVM are meaningless without an execution model, which is currently being worked on.
-Changes to LLVM are more likely to get upstreamed, however we have chosen to not consider this until we have multiple implementations of DXIL backends.
+* The changes to LLVM37 are meaningless without an execution model, which is currently being worked on.
+Changes to LLVM37 are more likely to get upstreamed, however we have chosen to not consider this until we have multiple implementations of DXIL backends.